Pergamon Ancient City

 Pergamon became a well-respected cultural centre, drawing intellectuals and artists from around the Mediterranean world who, along with wealthy citizens, contributed to the library’s holdings.
 Eumenes II (reign 197-159 B.C.) commissioned the famous Altar of Zeus (the Pergamon Altar) and renovated the Pergamon Acropolis, building the Temple of Dionysus, renovating the Temple of Athena and expanding the hillside theatre to seat 10,000 spectators.

-The city was rigorously damaged by an earthquake in 262 A.D., which toppled some buildings, and Pergamon began a slow decline afterwards.
-Around 663 A.D., the city was taken by Muslim Arabs, who sacked it and moved on.
-Afterwards, it suffered several other setbacks during the era of the Byzantine Empire until it was taken by the Ottoman Empire circa 1300, after which it deteriorated further and was finally abandoned and forgotten.
+An earthquake in 262 A.D., which toppled some buildings, severely damaged the city, and Pergamon began a slow decline afterward.
+Around 663 A.D., Muslim Arabs took the city, sacked it, and moved on.
+Afterwards, it suffered several other setbacks during the Byzantine Empire until it was taken by the Ottoman Empire around 1300, after which it deteriorated further and was finally abandoned and forgotten.

 Pergamon Altar (Altar of Zeus)